 WIND ENERGY FOR RURAL AMERICA

-The Emerson Creek Wind project is preparing to submit its Ohio Power Siting Board permit application in the coming months.
-This permitting process typically takes seven to ten months, which means the permit will likely be received in late 2019.
+The Emerson Creek Wind project filed an application with the Ohio Power Siting Board in 2019 and received initial approval of that application in 2021.
+The project is expected to conclude the permitting process.
+The permit will likely be received in the second half of 2020.
 Construction will commence in early 2021, and commercial operations of the project will begin in late 2021.
 For more information on the permitting process and ways to voice your support, visit the project docket page on the Ohio Power Siting Board's website.
-Between now and the conclusion of construction, Apex will be working closely with Huron, Erie, and Seneca Counties on details of the project and offering opportunities for the public to provide input into the process.
-A Public Information Meeting held in relation to the Ohio Power Siting Board permit application for the Emerson Creek Wind project will be held on November 15, 2018 from 5:00-7:00 at the Bronson-Norwalk Conservation League at 295 Town Line Rd 151, Norwalk, OH 44857.
+Between now and the conclusion of construction, Apex will be working closely with Huron and Erie Counties on details of the project and offering opportunities for the public to provide input into the process.